Kim Kardashian West Shared An Amazing TBT Of Her Sister

 Advertisement

 Kim's caption is, simply, "'90's."
 Kim and Kourtney's respective looks in the photo are also simply '90s.
-Both women are rocking some grunge flannels but, like, totally awesome and appropriate San Fernando Valley meet-me-at-the-mall flannels.
+Both women are rocking some grunge flannels but, like, actually very cool and appropriate San Fernando Valley meet-me-at-the-mall flannels.
 Red lipstick and distressed denim complete the look.

 Flannels aside, our guess is that most of the time, the Kardashian ladies were more like Mandy Moore in this '90s #TBT that the This Is Us star shared of her and Justin Timberlake than Kim's new pal Courtney.